MeyerFire

 A few weeks ago I received a call from a sprinkler contractor who needed to provide a water supply graph for a flow test he conducted.

 On a side note, I've had several people ask about getting access to all of the tools I've created to use on their own computer with the ability to produce printable output for record keeping.
-Thanks again to those who asked - that concept is in the works and I'm hoping to bring about some version of all-inclusive software in the next couple months.
+Thanks again to those who asked - these are available now as part of the MeyerFire Toolkit - a collection of all of our quick-hitting tools.
+The Toolkit is also included as part of MeyerFire University at no additional cost.

 Don't get these free weekly articles?
 Subscribe here.
 My goal with creating this website and tools is to support those who want to create great fire protection.